Programmable Boost LED Driver

 In about a minute, we were in!
 The LED is soldered to a

-metal-backed aluminium PCB and is held down to the pill via a screw
+metal-backed aluminium PCB and is held down to the pill via a retaining

-holder, squeezing it down for good thermal contact.
+threaded ring, squeezing it down to the aluminium pill for good thermal contact.
 The pill also houses

-the press-fit 20mm diameter driver PCB, where the spring is also
+the press-fit 20mm diameter driver PCB, where the battery spring is also

-Replacing the LED with a genuine Cree XML
+Replacing the LatticeBright LED with a genuine Cree XML

 alternative part by LatticeBright.
-They do make decent LEDs, but not
+They do make decent LEDs, with

 easily using a nice fat-tip on my soldering iron heating up a copper

-sheet, where the aluminium MCPCB sits on.
-The new LED was reflowed on
+sheet, where the aluminium MCPCB sits on, and desoldering the LB LED.
+The new

 labeled YN-20-3, and essentially only has one 1uF capacitor, one SOT23-3